Tahir001/Fraudit/README.md

 ## Repository Structure
 In this repo, we breakdown our End to End modelling pipeline and use a seperate Notebook for each process.

+The Pictures Folder contains all of the screenshots we used in our presentation, and some of our visualization output.

+The Automatic_Analysis folder contains the result from Pandas Profiling (Automatic EDA library)

 The Code Folder contains our process which is entailed as follows:
 1. Exploratory Data Analysis
 2. Data Cleaning and Pre-Processing